danilito19/how/README.md

 ### What is how?
 -------------

-how
+**how**

-a little pet project to calculate if it's more cost effective to live near work or live farther away and commute.
+a little Flask pet project to calculate if it's more cost effective to live near work or live farther away and commute.

 Requirements
 -----------